-Ladada's self-titled debut EP, released back in 2014 on Gold Robot Records, won praise from Stereogum, Consequence of Sound, and Wondering Sound for its exquisitely composed and undeniably infectious lively and sun-drenched songs, which took cues from early Motown and 60s garage rock; "Songs like these come along every once in a while and cannot be overlooked" (Indie Shuffle).
+Ladada's self-titled debut EP, released back in 2014 on Gold Robot Records, won praise from Stereogum, Consequence of Sound, and Wondering Sound for its exquisitely composed and undeniably infectious lively and sun-drenched songs; "Songs like these come along every once in a while and cannot be overlooked" (Indie Shuffle).
 The Hi Five EP was released next, in 2016, and was surprise-injected with the secret sauce from Schlater's punk project BAMM BAMM.
 Heartbreaking Bravery, among others, praised the new direction, saying, "Song after song, hook after hook, Hi Five sees Ladada proving themselves to be a serious force.
 As a standalone EP, it's a revitalizing piece of music.
 As part of the band's discography, it's undoubtedly positioned itself as a calling card for years to come."

-A sense of child-like wonder and excitement emanates from the heart of every Heaven On The Rocks song.
+Peace and self-love is a theme that's woven throughout the album.
 When The Wild Honey Pie premiered "Float Away," for example, they wrote, "It’s obvious that [this song] is tied to a memory or feeling of euphoria."
 Additionally, there are songs like "Western Wash," in which the band have turned a mundane task (washing the dishes) into a fun, old western-inspired song.
 Another track, called "Dynamic Dogs," borrows and reshapes the word "supercalifragilisticexpialidocious" (made famous by Mary Poppins), which means "extraordinarily good, wonderful."
-Ladada also wrote a song for their beloved tour van Miles, called "My Van," which will be released next week along with an interactive music video.

 "A shimmering kind of retro-fuzz pop that pulls